 You may well finish off with lunch at Diporto, a simple cellar taverna with no printed menu, and barrels of its own retsina wine.
 But if you have a sweet tooth (and the space in your tummy to fit it), then head into Krinos on Aiolou Street for loukoumades – Greek doughnuts.

-, with a restaurant menu that complements the changing exhibitions.
+You won’t be far from the Museum of Gastronomy, with a restaurant menu that complements the changing exhibitions.
 Burn off some calories by walking to any of the sites you missed yesterday, eg the Areopagus, ‘The Hill of Ares’, once the site of the Council of Nobles, and also famous as the site of one of St Paul’s most important sermons.
 Dinner in style at one of the city’s new wave restaurants, such as Aleria, Mani Mani or Cookoovaya.
-Hydra island (Shutterstock)

 Get out of the city for some fresh air and a seafood lunch.
 You could take a tour or public transport along the Athenian Riviera; a popular excursion is to Cape Sounion, home to the Sanctuary of Poseidon.
 Otherwise, head to an island.
 Book your return and outward ferry tickets at the same time – as ones coming back in the evening are fuller and you don’t want to get stranded for the night.